Geometric Lower Bounds for Distributed Parameter Estimation under Communication Constraints: Representations of Blackboard Communication Protocol

 \subsection{Minimax lower bound}

 This subsection is devoted to setting up the proof of the minimax lower bound in Theorems \ref{thm.general} and \ref{thm.sub-gaussian}.
-We apply the standard testing argument: first, we construct a class of hypotheses and relate the minimax risk to some mutual information via a distance-based Fano's inequality; second, we derive a universal upper bound for the mutual information which holds for any blackboard communication protocol $\{a_v(\cdot)\}$.
+To this end, we apply the standard testing argument with the Assouad's lemma \cite{assouad1983deux} to the cube-like distribution family $(P_{\theta_u})_{u\in \{\pm 1\}^{d_0}}$ in Assumptions \ref{assump.regularity} and \ref{assump.regularity_weak}, and arrive at a target quantity to be upper bounded in Section \ref{sec.geo}.
+This subsection is devoted exclusively to $(d,d_0,\delta,\kappa,\varepsilon)$-regular problems to reflect the main ideas, while the modification to handle approximately regular problems is postponed to the next subsection.